 j.
 In Colombia, INTRALOT, on 22nd July 2004, entered into an agreement with an entity called Empresa Territorial para la salud ("Etesa"), under which it was granted with the right to operate games of chance in Colombia.
 In accordance with terms of the abovementioned agreement, INTRALOT has submitted an application to initiate arbitration proceedings against Etesa requesting to be recognized that there has been a disruption to the economic balance of abovementioned agreement to the detriment of INTRALOT and for reasons not attributable to INTRALOT and that Etesa to be compelled to the modification of the financial terms of the agreement in the manner specified by INTRALOT as well as to pay damages to INTRALOT (including damages for loss of profit) or alternatively to terminate now the agreement with no liability to INTRALOT.
-The arbitration court adjudicated in favour of Etesa the amount of 23,6 billion
+The arbitration court adjudicated in favour of Etesa the amount of 23,6 billion Colombian pesos (€9,2m).

-Colombian pesos (\in 9,2m).
 The application for annulment of the arbitration award filed by INTRALOT before the High Administrative Court was rejected.
 The Company filed a lawsuit before the Constitutional Court which was rejected.
-The Company has created relative provision in its financial statements part of which (\in 3m) has already been used for the payment to Etesa of a letter of guarantee amounting to 7.694.081.042 Colombian pesos.
+The Company has created relative provision in its financial statements part of which (€ 3m) has already been used for the payment to Etesa of a letter of guarantee amounting to 7.694.081.042 Colombian pesos.

-k.
+Interim Financial Statements for the period January 1 to September 30, 2014 k.
 Against the subsidiary Intralot Holdings International Ltd., a shareholder of LOTROM SA and against LOTROM SA, another shareholders of LOTROM SA, Mr. Petre Ion filed a lawsuit before the competent court of Bucharest requesting that Intralot Holdings International Ltd to be obliged to purchase his shares in LOTROM SA for € 2.500.000 and that LOTROM SA to be obliged to register in the shareholders book such transfer.
 Following the hearing of 28th September 2010 a decision of the court was issued accepting the lawsuit of the plaintiff.
 Intralot Holdings International Ltd and LOTROM SA filed an appeal which was rejected.
 The abovementioned companies further filed a recourse before the Supreme Court which was heard and rejected.
 Mr. Petre Ion initiated an enforcement procedure of the above decision in Romania.
 The companies will exercise legal means against the enforcement procedure according to the provisions of the Romanian laws.

-I. Mr. Petre Ion filed in Romania a lawsuit against Intralot Holdings International Ltd and LOTROM requesting to issue a decision to replace the share purchase contract of its shares in LOTROM SA for \in 2.500.000 (for which he had filed the above lawsuit) and to oblige Intralot Holdings International Ltd a) to pay the amount of \in 400.000 as tax on the above price, b) to sign on the shareholders book for the transfer of the shares, c) to pay the price of the transfer and the legal costs.
+I. Mr. Petre Ion filed in Romania a lawsuit against Intralot Holdings International Ltd and LOTROM requesting to issue a decision to replace the share purchase contract of its shares in LOTROM SA for € 2.500.000 (for which he had filed the above lawsuit) and to oblige Intralot Holdings International Ltd a) to pay the amount of € 400.000 as tax on the above price, b) to sign on the shareholders book for the transfer of the shares, c) to pay the price of the transfer and the legal costs.
 The Court of First Instance rejected Mr. Petre Ion's lawsuit.
-Mr. Petre Ion filed an appeal for which no date of hearing has been scheduled yet.
+Mr. Petre Ion filed an appeal which was heard on 4 November 2014 and the issue of the decision is pending.